Accessibility

 Do you allow authors to put their articles in a repository?

 Yes, authors can upload a copy of the accepted version of their article to an institutional or subject repository.
-Access must be restricted for a twelve-month embargo period after publication, to agree with our
+This may be subject to an embargo.
+Please view our

 Do you allow photocopying?